craigtp/PersonalStudy/Books.md

 Understanding the Four Rules of Simple Design                                                      | 10 February 2024  | No
 Accelerate: Building and Scaling High Performing Technology Organizations                          | 02 March 2024     | No Designing Data-Intensive Applications                                                              | 04 April 2024     | Yes
+Code That Fits In Your Head                                                                        | 09 May 2024       | Yes